LingUaan/PrimeBrowser/README.md

   ======

   Basic development is finished, tables hold more than 10 million records and counting ...<br/>
-  Program with DB can't be uploaded, because even in zipped form it exceeds 170MB, whereas GitHub allows 25MB only.
+  Program with DB can't be uploaded, because even in zipped form it exceeds 170MB, whereas GitHub allows 25MB only.<br/>
   After emptying tables d11 and d12 the program size is small enough to be uploade.